WilliamsDante/ai-startup-website/README.md

 * Create a new branch for tom named **update-navigation**

-* Confirm that the changes from the `main` branch to the `update-navigation` branch
+* Confirm that the changes from the `main` branch to the `update-navigation` branch.

 ![update navigation](./img/08.%20update-navigation%20.png)

 * Add tom's contribution to the index.html file using your text editor, and confirm that changes made are ready to be staged.

-* Stage changes and confirm that they are ready for commit
+* Stage changes and confirm that they are ready for commit.

 ![status & staging](./img/09.%20git%20status%20&%20staging%20-%20tom%20.png)